wangqiang-codes/TGAE/README.md

 Please put the pre-processed data under the folder `data`.

 ## Run
-1. Download the pre-processed data from [here](https://www.dropbox.com/s/48oe7shjq0ih151/data.tar.gz?dl=0) and put it to the folder `data`.
+1. Download the pre-processed data from [here]. and put it to the folder `data`.
 2. Specify the arguments in the `main.py`.
 3. Run the code by `python main.py`.